Kassouley/gpuXmm/README.md

 ### Python script

+All python scripts are used in gpuXmm.sh but these scripts can be use easily by user call.

 check.py :
 - take in argument two output file and a matrix size
 - Check if the two output files are the same and if not, give the max error between these two files